drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 - Track the performance bu users of the website, solve existed problems.
 Receive feedback from users and update the website as needed.
 - Analysing user activities for user patterns and improvements needed.
 - Apply the agile methodology to iterate on new website features and enhancements.
+- The duration of this phase after week 15, KOH SU XUAN as Quality Assurance Testor responsible for tracking process from time-to-time.

 ### 6. Budget:
 For the student health and wellness management website which involves around 2000 users in Kolej Tun Dr. Ismail (KTDI), the estimated budget is **RM 550,000**.
 The budget includes the costs for 6 months of development and 6 months of maintenance for the website.